Caseworker Alfiyan (standing) keeps at least one metre away as he discusses a problem with his client.

 Caseworker David (left) has his client sitting at another desk altogether while they talk.
 Clients used to sit on the blue chairs, right at David’s desk.

-When the consultation is over, we ask our clients to use the isopropyl alcohol to clean the surfaces that they have touched, such as tabletops and chairs, so that the place is safe for the next client coming in.
+When the consultation is over, we ask our clients to use the disinfectant provided to clean the surfaces that they have touched, such as tabletops and chairs, so that the place is safe for the next client coming in.

 Other measures we have adopted include